 - Face detection: Detects and groups faces appearing in the video.

 - Thumbnail extraction for faces ("best face"): Automatically identifies the best captured face in each group of faces (based on quality, size, and frontal position) and extract it as an image asset.

-- Custom face identification: Recognizes faces in the video based on a custom model trained for the specific account.
+- Account-based face identification: Video Indexer trains a model for a specific account.
+It then recognizes faces in the video based on the model trained specifically for videos in that account.